JonasRieger/ldaPrototype/README.md

 # ldaPrototype
-Find a prototype Latent Dirichlet Allocation from a number of runs.
+Find a Prototype Latent Dirichlet Allocation from a number of Runs.